sigstore/root-signing/playbooks/ORCHESTRATION.md

 ## Step 4: Update delegation(s) (Optional)

-After the new (updated) repository is staged, the delegations are _not_ carried over, they must be added back manually.
-This operation should be coordinate with a key owner of the delegatee.
+After the new (updated) repository is staged, delegations are _not_ carried over, they must be added back manually.
+This operation should be coordinated with a key owner of the delegatee.

-The recommended flow is that a key owner of the delegatee performs the follwoing steps in another branch then the ceremony branch, and prepares a PR, this [this PR](https://github.com/sigstore/root-signing/pull/955) for an example.
+The recommended flow is that a key owner of the delegatee performs the follwoing steps in another branch than the ceremony branch, and prepares a PR, see this [this PR](https://github.com/sigstore/root-signing/pull/955) for an example.

-:information_source: Identify the key id for the public key for the delegation, e.g. `a89d235ee2f298d757438c7473b11b0b7b42ff1a45f1dfaac4c014183d6f8c45`.
+:information_source: Identify the delegation's key id before proceeding e.g. `a89d235ee2f298d757438c7473b11b0b7b42ff1a45f1dfaac4c014183d6f8c45`.

 Use this key id to extract the public key for the delegate, as it's